-Clarity and style, undoubtedly matters while selecting eyeglasses but fit is also equally important.
+Clarity and style undoubtedly matter while selecting eyeglasses but fit are also equally important.

 Most of the time customer focuses on just the look, neglecting the fit.
 You are ahead of the race if you already have a pair of glasses that fits you well as you can compare the frame dimensions and buy the new pair.

-However the good news is, frame buying is not an uphill struggle even for first time frame buyers as we are here to simplify your task.
+However, the good news is, frame buying is not an uphill struggle even for first-time frame buyers as we are here to simplify your task of glasses measurements.

-We are offering you complete guide to understand frame measurement and pick perfectly fitting eyeglasses:
+We are offering you a complete guide to understand frame measurement and pick perfectly fitting eyeglasses:

-Most of the time, you can notice numbers engraved on the inside part of the temple arm.
-Usually the number appears as 52-17-136 in which the first number 52 mm indicates lens width, centre number 17 mm is the bridge width and the last number 136 mm is the length of the temple arm.
-Some frames also have forth number which refers to the lens height.
+Most of the time, you can notice glass measurements numbers engraved on the inside part of the temple arm.
+Usually, the number appears as 52-17-136 in which the first number 52 mm indicates lens width, centre number 17 mm is the bridge width, and the last number 136 mm is the length of the temple arm.
+Some frames also have a fourth number which refers to the lens height.

 Let’s understand the frame dimensions –

-Lens width – It is the horizontal width of the frame’s lens which is measured in millimetres.
-It covers the furthermost end of both the sides of the frames.
-Lens width usually range from 40 mm to 60 mm.
+Lens width – It is the horizontal width of the frame’s lens which is measured in millimeters.
+It covers the furthermost end of both sides of the frames.
+Lens width usually ranges from 40 mm to 60 mm.

-Lens height – It is the vertical height of the eye frame measured in millimetres.
-In case of progressive lenses or bifocal lenses, the height is expected to be at least 30 millimetres.
+Lens height – It is the vertical height of the eye frame measured in millimeters.
+In the case of progressive lenses or bifocal lenses, the height is expected to be at least 30 millimeters.